-- (ii) In these cases tThe remedial action shall be considered an interim action until cleanup levels are attained. - (f) Extending the restoration time frame shall not be used as a substitute for active remedial measures, when such actions are practicable.
-404 - (5) Determining whether a cleanup action uses permanent solutions to the maximum extent practicable.
-405 - (a) Purpose.
-406 This subsection specifies the requirements and procedures for determining whether a cleanup action uses permanent solutions to the maximum extent practicable, as required under RCW 70A.305.030(1) and subsection (3)(a)(x) of this section.
-407 A permanent cleanup action or permanent solution is defined in WAC 173-340-200.
-408 - (b) Applicability.
-409 The evaluation required under this subsection must be conducted unless a permanent cleanup action alternative or a model remedy is selected as the cleanup action.
+- (a) Purpose.
+This subsection specifies the requirements and procedures for determining whether a cleanup action uses permanent solutions to the maximum extent practicable, as required under RCW 70A.305.030(1) and subsection (3)(a)(x) of this section.
+A permanent cleanup action or permanent solution is defined in WAC 173-340-200. - (b) Applicability.
+The evaluation required under this subsection must be conducted unless a permanent cleanup action alternative or a model remedy is selected as the cleanup action.
 The evaluation must be conducted regardless of which administrative option in WAC 173-340-510 is used to conduct the cleanup action. - (c) Procedure.
-410 To determine which cleanup action alternative included in the feasibility study uses permanent solutions to the maximum extent practicable, do the following: - (i) Step 1: Determine the benefits and costs of each cleanup action alternative using the criteria in (d) of this subsection. - (A) The estimation and comparison of benefits and costs may be quantitative, but will often be qualitative and require the use of best professional judgment. - (B) On a site-specific basis, ecology may weight the criteria in (d) of this subsection and favor or disfavor qualitative benefit and cost estimates in the analysis.
-411
+To determine which cleanup action alternative included in the feasibility study uses permanent solutions to the maximum extent practicable, do the following: - (i) Step 1: Determine the benefits and costs of each cleanup action alternative using the criteria in (d) of this subsection. - (A) The estimation and comparison of benefits and costs may be quantitative, but will often be qualitative and require the use of best professional judgment. - (B) On a site-specific basis, ecology may weight the criteria in (d) of this subsection and favor or disfavor qualitative benefit and cost estimates in the analysis. - (C) For ecology-conducted or ecology-supervised remedial actions, when determining or weighting the benefits in (d) of this subsection, ecology will also consider: - (I) Public concerns identified under WAC 173-340-600(13) and (14); and - (II) Indian tribes' rights and interests identified under WAC 173-340-620.